Anand-1912/Angular/01.FirstProjectDocs/README.md

 8. **src**

-- Where dev spends a lot 😊
+- Where dev spends time a lot 😊
 - Contains the Application code like Component, Service class, Modules, etc.
 - An Angular Project can have many Applications.
 - Each application will have a folder inside the src. (eg. App)
 - Inside the application, we will have files for components and modules.
-- Every Angular application in a Angular Project must have atleast one Component and Module.
+- Every Angular application in an Angular Project must have atleast one Component and Module.

 9. **assets**